mufti199/shopping-cart/README.md

 <img src="image.PNG" width=70%>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-If you'd like a tutorial on how to make a similar app then follow DevEd's [video](https://www.youtube.com/watch?v=U9T6YkEDkMo).
+If you'd like a tutorial on how to make a similar app and also learn about React (with Hooks) then follow Colt Steele's [video](https://www.youtube.com/watch?v=9U3IhLAnSxM).

 ### `npm start`